 Vitamins and Minerals: Low Iodine Diet

 The purpose of a low-iodine diet is to reduce the stores of iodine in your body.
 This will help increase the success of your radioactive iodine test or treatment.
 If you don't follow this diet, you may change the results of the radioactive iodine uptake test, thyroid scan findings, and how your doctor will plan your treatment.
 You will be asked to follow the low iodine diet for 7 to 14 days before your treatment or scan.
-You will stay on the diet for 2 to 5 days after your treatment or scan.
+You will stay on the diet for 1-2 days after your treatment or scan.

 Iodine is used when food is processed.
 It is also used as a part of red food dyes.
 Many salt preparations also have added iodine.
 As a result, it may be found in varied amounts in most foods and beverages.
 The richest sources are iodized salt, dairy products, fish, processed meats, frozen dinners, fast foods, and foods that contain artificial dyes.